pwin/owlready2/README.rst

  - Perform automatic classification of classes and instances, using the HermiT reasoner.

- - The quadstore is compatible with the RDFlib Pyton module, which can be used to perform SPARQL queries.
+ - In addition, the quadstore is compatible with the RDFlib Pyton module, which can be used to perform SPARQL queries.

 Owlready has been created by Jean-Baptiste Lamy at the LIMICS reseach lab.
 It is available under the GNU LGPL licence v3.